NixOS/rfcs/rfcs/0046-platform-support-tiers.md

 Support: native bootstrap tools are available, cross-build toolchains in the binary cache, partial tooling support

-Native stdenv is a channel-blocking job
+Pure stdenv for native builds is a channel-blocking job

 Package updates might break build on the platforms of this tier and lower